gusevlab/panel-imp/README.md

 ## Imputation

 This is the main step of the pipeline, which runs the STITCH imputation algorithm.
 We also make a Docker container of STITCH available on [Docker Hub](https://hub.docker.com/r/stefangroha/stitch_gcs); version 0.2 is stable and version 0.3 contains an experimental update to a more efficient htslib.
+The WDL workflow (compatible with Terra) is also provided in `stitch_gcs.wdl`.

 *Impute germline variants directly from a list of sequenced BAM files.*